Subscribe to our newsletter here

 is a Paris-based jeweller, creative director and teacher.
 She is the founder and creative director of Novembre Magazine, the creator of Tétier Jewellery, a contributing editor for Dazed Beauty, a teacher at écal and HEAD, and most recently the creative and brand director at Jean Paul Gaultier.

 Florence’s synthetic jewels sparkle with a plasticine glow, somewhere on the spectrum between precious gems set in buttery gold and gritty “☺THANK YOU☺” shopping bags and discarded lollipop wrappers.
 Florence has created jewellery collaborations for brands such as Neith Nyer, Charlotte Knowles and Chupa Chups: a blend of edge and sickly-sweet softness that encompass Florence’s aesthetic and practice.

 Florence Tétier was a part of the GEM Z Q&A series in programme phase 1: Inspiration.
+View the trailer below.

 is a jewellery brand based out of the East Village in New York City.
 Since its debut in 2008, the label has been known for taking punk, tribal, and fine jewellery iconographies and refining them into luxe, daring pieces that both seduce and threaten.
 Chris Habana has spent his life between the Philippines and the United States.
 After a childhood rooted in religion, fantasy, and sci-fi graphic novels, Chris reveled in 90’s punk and gothic countercultures, and his worlds became one through subversive, gender inclusive jewellery designs.